Need practical help after an accident?

 If you’re exchanging details at the roadside, focus on accuracy:

-Photos can help, but don’t get drawn into arguments.
+Photos can help, but try not to get drawn into arguments at the roadside.

 Making a claim for non-fault accidents